 I’m passionate about Cancer Research, in particular how the changes in human genomes drive cancer.
 We still have so much to learn – for example only 2% of the human genome is made up of protein coding genes; examining the role the other 98% plays, may help us improve our understanding of this disease.

-Perhaps counter-intuitively for a scientist, my primary role is to minimise the number of experiments that we perform.
-As a lean and agile organisation, it is important to target our resources as efficiently as possible, and that is where computational chemistry comes in.
-I use whatever information we have regarding our disease targets and compounds to create predictive models that allow us to prioritise the most promising molecules for testing.Click to Read More
+Perhaps counter-intuitively for a scientist, my primary role is to minimize the number of experiments that we perform.
+As a lean and agile organization, it is important to target our resources as efficiently as possible, and that is where computational chemistry comes in.
+I use whatever information we have regarding our disease targets and compounds to create predictive models that allow us to prioritize the most promising molecules for testing.Click to Read More

 Use of these approaches – either singly or in combination – allows for the in-silico testing of far more molecules than can be experimentally assayed in the same amount of time.
-While accuracy is not perfect, prioritising compounds in this way allows us to optimise a compound series in far fewer iterations than if we relied only on experimental methods.
+While accuracy is not perfect, prioritizing compounds in this way allows us to optimize a compound series in far fewer iterations than if we relied only on experimental methods.

 I joined the group shortly after finishing my PhD as I wanted to further develop my strong interests in drug discovery and translational cancer research.
 I believe Almac Discovery is the right company in which to achieve that.
 I was looking for a place where the research I love doing has a clear goal and results in a real medical application, where I can be surrounded by knowledgeable and experienced scientists, passionate about their work.Click to Read More